-- A Time for Mercy by John Grisham (available on Amazon or at most local bookstores). - All other readings will be available on ELC weekly.
+- A Time for Mercy by John Grisham (available on Amazon or at most local bookstores). - A Time to Kill by John Grisham.
+This work can be either read (available on Amazon or at most local bookstores) OR watched as a film.
+I recommend reading the book for the best experience, but the film is excellent as well. - All other readings will be available on ELC weekly.